 Drugs that meet this standard would appear to be the same as those manufactured for humans.
 If you cannot ascertain the above, then all bets are off.

 Having antibiotics on hand and knowing how to use them are two separate things altogether.
 If today’s medical system or society as a whole collapses, antibiotics should be reserved for life-threatening infections (and not the drippy nose you’ve had for a week).
-I explain this in great detail in my upcoming book, Armageddon Medicine.
 When you’re forced to be your own doctor, you’ll need to understand how to think like a physician.
-Now may not be too soon to begin.